 In this arrangement, each capacitor unit has its fuse unit connected externally.
-Upon any issues, this fuse is blown out and disconnects the faulty capacitor unit.
+This fuse is blown out and disconnects the faulty capacitor unit upon any issues.
 Bank continues its work without any interruption but provides lesser voltage than before.
 In addition, even if all the units are healthy, a faulty fuse unit could affect the performance of the capacitor bank.

 The internally fused type connects every element of the capacitor with the fuse, all enclosed in the same box.
 You can easily install and maintain it as it has low-rating units.
 Upon failure of any single element, the bank can continue to work.
-The major drawback is if more elements stop working, you cannot change each of them; instead, you have to buy an entirely new bank.
+The major drawback is that if more elements stop working, you cannot change each; instead, you must buy an entirely new bank.

-To eliminate the need to fuse the bank’s capacitors, “fuse less” connects all the capacitor units in series with each other to form a string.
-Then, it connects each string in parallel to form the bank.
-Upon failure of one capacitor, other capacitors in series camouflage its absence.
+To eliminate the need to fuse the bank’s capacitors, “fuse less” connects all the capacitor units in series to form a string.
+Then, it connects each string in parallel to form the bank upon failure of one capacitor; other capacitors in series camouflage its absence.
 Thus, this type does not require fuses to operate.